roman-milk/roman-milk.github.io/rob-and-amy.md

  "You going to see the kids?"

  "Probably not.
 Amy did a pretty good job of brain washing them and seeing them would involve seeing Amy and my automatic reflex would be to wrap my fingers around her throat and squeeze."
-Report_Story #4